Field: Africa and Middle East; Advisor: Khalidi; Year: 2016

 Prior to coming to Columbia, Rebecca received a B.S. in International Affairs from Georgetown University and a MA in Migration and Intercultural Relations from the Erasmus Mundus European Masters in Migration and Intercultural Relations program.
-She also lived, worked, and studied for five of the last seven years in Sudan, where she has undertaken a number of research projects.
+She has lived, worked, and studied in Sudan in various capacities since 2010.